mate-academy/qa_cypress_e2e_book_store/readme.md

 1. Go to your profile page.
 1. Assert 'Speaking JavaScript' in your shopping list.
-1. Delete Speaking JavaScript book from your list.
+1. Delete the Speaking JavaScript book from your list.

 ## Advanced level

-1. Split your test flow on 3 tests: login, add book, delete book.
+1. Split your test flow into 3 tests: login, add a book, and delete the book.
 1. Create `cy.login()` command to login with API.
 Use `cy.request()` with `.setCookie()` to implement this command.
 1. Use `cy.login()` in second and third tests.